 - Nevada – The Nevada birthday rule is a 61-day open enrollment period for Medigap beneficiaries residing in the state.

 Each state’s birthday rule is unique.
 For example, California allows you to switch to any carrier regardless of the carrier your current plan is through.
-On the other hand, Louisiana requires you to you stay with the same carrier.
+On the other hand, Louisiana requires you to stay with the same carrier.

 Guaranteed Issue Rights and Open Enrollment Periods